Biology

 BIOL 715 Field Methods in Ecology and Evolution (Unit: 1)

-Prerequisite for BIOL 715: Graduate standing or consent of the instructor.
+Prerequisite for BIOL 715: Graduate standing or permission of the instructor.

-Prerequisites for BIOL 315: Upper-division standing; BIOL 240 and BIOL 458 with grades of C or better; GPA of 3.0 or better; or consent of the instructor.
+Prerequisites for BIOL 315: Restricted to upper-division standing; BIOL 240* and BIOL 458* with grades of C or better; GPA of 3.0 or better; or permission of the instructor.

 (BIOL 315/BIOL 715 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)